Stained Glass of an Angel Giving God’s Word to His Prophet

 The last few weeks in the Middle East have captured the attention of the entire world and there is an unprecedented interest again in what the Bible has to say about human history.
 As many of you perhaps know, this last week Time magazine featured in its religious section a very interesting discussion of the intentions of Israel in rebuilding the temple on the old temple site in Jerusalem.
 The outbreak again of sporadic fighting between Egypt and Israel at the Suez Canal this last week has reminded us that these events are far from settled and that the whole of the Near East is a cauldron boiling and apt to boil over again at any moment.
 Everyone acquainted with biblical prophecy is watching these events with tremendous interest, as I’m sure all of you are.

-Now it is against this reawakened interest that we are devoting some evenings through these summer weeks to looking again at the statements of Scripture concerning prophetic events.
+It is against this reawakened interest that we are devoting some evenings through these summer weeks to looking again at the statements of Scripture concerning prophetic events.
 And tonight we would like to center our attention upon what the word of God has to say about the church and its destiny, and specifically what it has to say about the two churches which actually exist today.
 Most of us do not think of the church as divided into two categories like this, but the Scriptures make very clear that there are in existence today two churches living side-by-side, intermingled, co-mingled, and the destiny of each is entirely distinct and different.
 It is only the Word of God that can guide us safely as to the identification of each and to an awareness of what the destiny of each group is.

 I would like to begin tonight with a passage that occurs in the thirteenth chapter of Matthew.
 Our message tonight is going to be very simple.
-It will be the review of several passages of Scripture, one after the other and an attempt to piece together what the Scriptures have to say about these prophetic themes.
+It will be the review of several passages of Scripture, one after the other, and an attempt to piece together what the Scriptures have to say about these prophetic themes.
 This thirteenth chapter of Matthew is a series of parables that Our Lord told as he was standing by the seaside, teaching by the shores of Galilee.
 In them he encompasses a preview of the entire age that will follow his first coming before his second return; in other words, the age in which we live.
 And, by means of various parables, he makes clear what will be certain of the features of this age and particularly how the forces of the age will be at work among the people of God during this time.
-These parables are all connected together – they are not isolated parables, this is one great teaching of Our Lord that is tied together and has unusual significance.
+These parables are all connected together – they are not isolated parables; this is one great teaching of Our Lord that is tied together and has unusual significance.
 That significance is brought out for us if you look first at verse 34 where Matthew says:

 All this Jesus said to the crowds in parables.
 Indeed he said nothing to them without a parable.
 This was to fulfill what was spoken by the prophets, ‘I will open my mouth in parables; I will utter what has been hidden since the foundation of the world.’”
 (Matt.
 13:34-35 RSV)

 Now that marks this verse as an unusually significant passage.
 Here the Lord Jesus, as the great prophet of God, is fulfilling the Scripture that says he would open his mouth and utter predictions that had been hidden since the very foundation of the world.
 Earlier in this passage he reminded the disciples, in verse 13: “This is why I speak to them in parables, because seeing they do not see and hearing they do not hear, nor do they understand.”
 (Matt.
 13:13 RSV) However, in verse 16 he says: “But blessed are your eyes for they see, and your ears for they hear.
 Truly I say to you many prophets and righteous men longed to see what you see and did not see it, and to hear what you hear and did not hear it.”
 (Matt.
-13:16-17 RSV) Here is an unusually important message of Our Lord.
-Now in the midst of this, among the parables he tells, is the parable familiarly known to us as the wheat and the tares, or as it’s known in the RSV as the wheat and weeds, beginning with verse 24, the thirteenth chapter:
+13:16-17 RSV) Here is an unusually important message of our Lord.
+In the midst of this, among the parables he tells, is the parable familiarly known to us as the wheat and the tares, or as it’s known in the RSV as the wheat and weeds, beginning with verse 24, the thirteenth chapter:

 Another parable he put before them, saying: the kingdom of heaven may be compared to a man who sowed good seed in his field; but while men were sleeping his enemy came and sowed weeds among the wheat and went away.
 So when the plants came up and bore grain, then the weeds appeared also.
 And the servants of the householder came to him and said to him, ‘Sir, did you not sow good seed in your field?
 How then has it weeds?’
 He said to them, ‘An enemy has done this.’
 The servants said to him, ‘Then do you want us to go and gather them?’
 But he said, ‘No, lest in gathering the weeds you root up the wheat along with them.
 Let both grow together until the harvest and at harvest time I will tell the reapers, “Gather the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.’”
 (Matt.
 13:24-30 RSV)

-Now this parable would be the subject of tremendous controversy if it had not been that Our Lord interpreted the parable for us.
+This parable would be the subject of tremendous controversy if it had not been that Our Lord interpreted the parable for us.
 That interpretation, at the request of the disciples, begins in verse 36:

 Then he left the crowds and went into the house.
 And his disciples came to him saying, ‘Explain to us the parable of the weeds of the field.’
 He answered: He who sows the good seed is the Son of Man and the field is the world.
 And the good seed means the sons of the kingdom, and the weeds are the sons of the evil one.
 And the enemy who sowed them is the devil, the harvest is the close of the age, and the reapers are the angels.
 Just as the weeds are gathered and burned with fire, so it will be at the close of the age.
 The Son of Man will send his angels and they will gather out of his kingdom all causes of sin and all evildoers, and throw them into the furnace of fire.
 There men will weep and gnash their teeth.
 Then the righteous will shine like the sun in the kingdom of their Father.
 He who has ears, let him hear!”
 (Matt.
 13:36-43 RSV)

 There are several noteworthy things about that interpretation.
 One, you will notice the Lord identifies himself as the householder, the sower who sowed the good seed, and he said that the end would come at the end of the age.
 Therefore, this parable covers the entire age between his first coming and his second coming.
 If we find any place at all in human history, we find our place here in this parable.
 This is the age in which we live.
 Furthermore, he identifies this as the “kingdom of heaven.”
 The kingdom of heaven, he says, may be compared to a man who sowed good seed in his field.
 The field is the world, but within that world of human society exists that which is called the kingdom of heaven.
-Now perhaps it may help if I diagram this a bit.
-The kingdom of heaven is what we would more likely call Christendom, for it involves as we will see from this parable not only those who are genuinely born again, regenerated individuals, but also those who make any profession of this at all.
+Perhaps it may help if I diagram this a bit.
+The kingdom of heaven is what we would more likely call Christendom, for it involves, as we will see from this parable, not only those who are genuinely born again, regenerated individuals, but also those who make any profession of this at all.
 The kingdom of heaven, therefore, is the realm of profession of Christianity, what we would call Christendom, including all denominations, all cults, all sects, and all churches of every stripe and variety that openly confess and give adherence to the name of Jesus Christ.
 It is like, he said, “a man who sowed good seed in his field.”
 That is, there is a true element of belief in the kingdom of heaven, in Christendom.

 There are genuine people of God within the realm and scope of the kingdom of heaven.
 But there are also evil ones, and he says this is the work of the enemy, the devil who came and after the beginning sowed amongst the wheat the seed of evil.
-Now the Lord Jesus identified the wheat as the children of the kingdom and he, as the Son of Man, scattered them among the field, or out into the world.
-You can see this as a picture of what took place on the day of Pentecost and following when, as the Son of Man, he poured out the Holy Spirit and, thus indwelling the hearts of those who were his, he flung them out into the world.
+The Lord Jesus identified the wheat as the children of the kingdom and he, as the Son of Man, scattered them among the field, or out into the world.
+You can see this as a picture of what took place on the day of Pentecost and following when, as the Son of Man, he poured out the Holy Spirit, and thus indwelling the hearts of those who were his, he flung them out into the world.
 They were to go out, beginning at Jerusalem, Judea and Samaria and unto all the uttermost parts of the earth to carry the good news of the truth of God.
 But at the same time, secretly, invisibly, at night, as he suggests, an enemy came and planted in the midst of the true people of God those who would openly and overtly claim to be Christian, but inwardly would not be.
 The Lord Jesus had predicted this before.
 You remember he had said that many would come in his name saying, “Lord, Lord,” but would not enter into the kingdom.
 He would say to them at the end, “Depart from me, I never knew you,” and he speaks of those who come as “wolves in sheep’s clothing,” outwardly appearing to be righteous, but inwardly actually antagonistic to all the things of God.
 So this is the kingdom of heaven.

-Now in the kingdom of heaven, spanning the entire age between the comings of Our Lord, are these two seeds, the good seed and the evil seed.
+In the kingdom of heaven, spanning the entire age between the comings of Our Lord, are these two seeds, the good seed and the evil seed.
 When the seeds began to spring up and become evident that they were good and evil, the servants of the householder said to him, “Did you not sow good seed in your field?
 How then has it these weeds?”
 And he said, “An enemy has done this.”
 And then they said to him, “Well, what do you want us to do about it?
 Don’t you want us to go in there and rip them out and dig them out and get rid of them?”
 And his answer is very significant: “No,” he says, “Let them alone.
 Let them grow together until the harvest.”
 And he identified the harvest as the close of the age.

-Now in the divisions of the kingdom of heaven or Christendom we men have made certain distinctions.
+In the divisions of the kingdom of heaven or Christendom, we men have made certain distinctions.
 If we think of the kingdom of heaven as dating here from the first coming of Christ until the second, we have the entire present age in between.
 Across the course of history there have arisen various divisions within the kingdom of heaven.
 The most noteworthy ones, of course, are the divisions into Catholics and Protestants.
 These are the two largest divisions that have taken place.
 There are others as well.
 And within these there formed still other divisions such as among the Catholics; there is the Roman Catholic church, the Greek Catholic church, the Russian Catholic church and the Coptic or Egyptian church.
 Of course, among the Protestants you know some of the divisions.
 There are the Methodists, the Baptists, the Lutherans – and we’re going to run out of space awfully fast here! – and the Pentecostalists, and all these others that formed divisions within Protestantism.
-Now that’s the way man makes his divisions, along vertical lines, dividing them all up into little camps.
+That’s the way man makes his divisions, along vertical lines, dividing them all up into little camps.

 But the instructive thing is that the Lord Jesus never made a division like that.
 He recognizes none of these distinctions.
 Never anywhere in the New Testament does he ever make a division on this level.
-His division runs horizontally, right across it and says that a part of it is the good seed which runs through all of these – any and all of them – and belongs to him.
+His division runs horizontally, right across it, and says that a part of it is the good seed which runs through all of these – any and all of them – and belongs to him.
 He identifies himself with it; it is that which he began.
-Then there are the weeds which also are found among the wheat clear through the whole thing.
+Then there are the weeds which also are found among the wheat, clear through the whole thing.
 So the Lord’s division is on quite a different level than ours.
 These two, he says, will grow together until the harvest and there is no possibility of separating them.
-Every effort made to try to clarify or purify the situation will come to nothing because Our Lord has determined that the two shall grow together until the time of the harvest.
+Every effort made to try to clarify or purify the situation will come to nothing because our Lord has determined that the two shall grow together until the time of the harvest.
 Then he says the reapers will separate them and he identifies them for us – the angels.
 He says he will send the angels to separate them.
 The angels do their work invisibly.
 We seldom, if ever, see angels visibly, but they are working all the time.
 As Hebrews reminds us, they are ministering spirits sent forth to minister to those who shall be the heirs of salvation and they are constantly at work.
 But at the close of the age they have a specific ministry of separating the wheat from the weeds.

-Now I want to look a little more closely at this phrase “the close of the age” because that does not mean simply a termination point, when Our Lord’s coming brings the whole thing to an end.
-It rather is made clear in Scripture that it is a period time, relatively brief, in which a great number of events take place, occupying at least seven years in length for Daniel’s seventieth week.
+Now I want to look a little more closely at this phrase “the close of the age” because that does not mean simply a termination point, when our Lord’s coming brings the whole thing to an end.
+It rather is made clear in Scripture that it is a period of time, relatively brief, in which a great number of events take place, occupying at least seven years in length for Daniel’s seventieth week.
 I don’t have time to identify it any more than that.
 Bible scholars think of it as at least seven years long and it will fall within this period of time known as the close of the age.
-It will come at the close before Our Lord’s coming and it will be at least seven years long.
+It will come at the close before our Lord’s coming and it will be at least seven years long.
 I rather think that there is indication, as many Bible scholars have suggested, that it is longer than that.
 The seventieth week falls within this period called the close of the age.
-What seems to me to be particularly significant about the present-day events – as brought out in a previous message about prophetic themes – is that when the Jews came into the old city of Jerusalem, recaptured again the temple site and took over the old city, they were fulfilling a prediction that Jesus himself had made when he said: “Jerusalem shall be trodden down of the Gentiles until the times of the Gentiles be fulfilled.”
+What seems to me to be particularly significant about the present-day events – as brought out in a previous message about prophetic themes – is that when the Jews came into the old city of Jerusalem, recaptured again the temple site and took over the old city, they were fulfilling a prediction that Jesus himself had made when he said, “Jerusalem shall be trodden down of the Gentiles until the times of the Gentiles be fulfilled” (Luke 21:24 KJV).

-Now the times of the Gentiles is a very significant period.
+The times of the Gentiles is a very significant period.
 It began with Nebuchadnezzar’s invasion and capture of the city of Jerusalem in 587 B.C. and, if we accept the termination points that Our Lord gave, it ended when the Jews recaptured the city of Jerusalem on June 7, 1967.
 This would mean that something extremely significant has occurred and that a time has ended and a season has begun – the season of harvesting.
-The Lord Jesus said to the disciples (right after his resurrection when they said to him, “Will you at this time restore the kingdom to Israel?”): “The times and the seasons are not for you to know, but the Father has put them into his own power.”
+The Lord Jesus said to the disciples (right after his resurrection when they said to him, “Will you at this time restore the kingdom to Israel?”): “The times and the seasons are not for you to know, but the Father has put them into his own power” (Acts 1:7).
 Nevertheless, these times and seasons are significant events.
 The Lord Jesus has indicated that the times of the Gentiles would end when the old city of Jerusalem is repossessed by the Jewish people.
 And if that be the case, we may well have slipped over into that close of the age which will encompass in its duration the seven years of Daniel’s seventieth week.
 I merely throw that out as a suggestion – that is not dogmatic teaching, but it is very significant.

-Now, here we have these two lines of belief, the weeds and the wheat.
+Here we have these two lines of belief, the weeds and the wheat.
 They form, therefore, two churches: God’s church and man’s church, or, more accurately perhaps, God’s church and Satan’s church.
 The enemy that sowed the weeds is the devil, said Jesus.
-He himself was the one who sowed the good seed and they shall grow together until the close of the age when he will instruct the angels to do a specific thing.
-First, he says, I will tell the reapers: “Gather the weeds first and bind them in bundles to be burned.”
-Now exactly what that means is perhaps a subject of some conjecture, but it indicates, at least to me, that perhaps this is a ministry in which the false church will be gathered into large groups.
-It is highly significant that this is the day of church mergers when groups of churches are clumping together, driven as by some invisible force, to forget the differences that have separated them for ages and to come together, laying aside their differences and uniting into bundles of people.
+He himself was the one who sowed the good seed and they shall grow together until the close of the age, when he will instruct the angels to do a specific thing.
+First, he says, I will tell the reapers, “Gather the weeds first and bind them in bundles to be burned.”
+Exactly what that means is perhaps a subject of some conjecture, but it indicates, at least to me, that perhaps this is a ministry in which the false church will be gathered into large groups.
+It is highly significant that this is the day of church mergers when groups of churches are clumping together, driven as by some invisible force, to forget the differences that have separated them for ages, laying aside their differences and uniting into bundles of people.
 I am not suggesting that all these bundles are necessarily wrong.
 I don’t think this is made clear at all, as yet, while the true church remains on the scene.
 But this would be the first activity of the angels in the close of the age, that they would be gathering the weeds into bundles to be burned.
 At the same time Jesus said: “Gather the wheat into my barn,” which is the first suggestion we have in this passage that the true church is taken out at the time that the bundles begin to appear.

-Now let’s leave this passage for the moment.
+Let’s leave this passage for the moment.
 We do have this suggestion at the close of it that the Son of Man will send his angels.
 He will gather out of his kingdom all causes of sin and all evildoers and throw them into the furnace of fire.
 There men will weep and gnash their teeth.
 That could, of course, stand for the lake of fire that is mentioned in Revelation – the eternal doom of the wicked.
 Perhaps it does.
-Or, it could speak of a time of great and terrible trouble – the time when the fires of God’s judgments will be poured out upon the earth and during that time men shall weep and gnash their teeth.
-I rather think that this is the suggestion here – that it occurs during the time of the so-called Great Tribulation, closing with the terrible events of the “great and dreadful day of the Lord,” when the sun shall be darkened and the moon shall not give its light.
+Or, it could speak of a time of great and terrible trouble – the time when the fires of God’s judgments will be poured out upon the earth, and during that time men shall weep and gnash their teeth.
+I rather think that this is the suggestion here, that it occurs during the time of the so-called Great Tribulation, closing with the terrible events of the “great and dreadful day of the Lord,” when the sun shall be darkened and the moon shall not give its light.
 The stars shall fall from the heaven; earthquakes shall shake and rend the earth.
 Then the false church shall face its time of judgment.
 But, on the other hand, he says that “the righteous shall shine like the sun in the kingdom of their Father.
 He who has ears, let him hear!”
-Now this is the first suggestion in the passages that we have looked at that indicate that the false church is a church which will go through the great tribulation, while the true church will escape it.
+Now this is the first suggestion, in the passages we have looked at, that indicate the false church is a church which will go through the great tribulation, while the true church will escape it.

 It is that theme that I would like to pursue further in other passages of Scripture.
-Let’s turn to the last book of the New Testament, the book of Revelation and in Chapter 17 we have a vision of an unusual figure who is called the great harlot:
+Let’s turn to the last book of the New Testament, the book of Revelation, and in chapter 17 we have a vision of an unusual figure who is called the great harlot:

 Then one of the seven angels who had the seven bowls came and said to me, ‘Come, I will show you the judgment of the great harlot who is seated upon many waters, with whom the kings of the earth have committed fornication, and with the wine of whose fornication the dwellers on earth have become drunk.’
 And he carried me away in the Spirit into a wilderness and I saw a woman sitting on a scarlet beast which was full of blasphemous names, and it had seven heads and ten horns.
 The women was arrayed with purple and scarlet and bedecked with gold and jewels and pearls, holding in her hand a golden cup full of abominations and the impurities of her fornication.
 And on her forehead was written a name of mystery, Babylon the Great, Mother of Harlots, and of earth’s abominations.
 And I saw the woman drunk with the blood of the saints and the blood of the martyrs of Jesus.”
 (Rev. 17:1-6 RSV)

 What a remarkable sight!
 In Scripture, whenever a woman is used symbolically it almost invariably stands for something out of place religiously.
-In the Old Testament the prophet Zechariah saw a woman caught up in a bushel basked and carried away to Babylon.
+In the Old Testament the prophet Zechariah saw a woman caught up in a bushel basket and carried away to Babylon.
 It was a figure of the apostasy of Israel and their subsequent captivity in the land of Babylon.
-Here is a woman – a woman decked with wealth, with riches, with gold, jewels and pearls, holding in her hand a cup of abominations, of impurities and of fornication.
+Here is a woman decked out with wealth, with riches, with gold, jewels and pearls, holding in her hand a cup of abominations, of impurities, and of fornication.
 Now fornication is used in Scripture spiritually to signify apostasy or heresy.
 So here is a religious figure, holding in her hand this golden cup of heresy and adultery; adulterated truth leading people astray into a false intimacy of relationship with a false god.
-At the same time she is a woman of great wealth and she is seen to be riding the beast which earlier in this letter is identifiable with the political realm of the revived Roman Empire of the last days, the federated states of the western world uniting their forces together.
+At the same time she is a woman of great wealth, and she is seen to be riding the beast which earlier in this letter is identifiable with the political realm of the revived Roman Empire of the last days, the federated states of the western world uniting their forces together.
 The beast has seven heads and ten horns; seven heads representing the seven various stages of its government and the ten horns representing a ten-kingdom empire which rises in the last times.
 The woman is riding the beast, that is, she is in control of it.
 She has dominated it and her name is “Mystery Babylon the Great.”

 This calls for a mind with wisdom: The seven heads are seven hills on which the woman is seated.
 They are also seven kings, five of whom have fallen, one is, and the other has not yet come.
 And when he comes, he must remain only for a little while.”
 (Rev. 17:9-10 RSV)

 Those seven hills are a reference to the famous seven hills upon which the city of Rome is built.
 In the eighteenth verse of the chapter, the last verse, we are told: “The woman that you saw is the great city which has dominion over the kings of the earth.”
 (Rev. 17:18 RSV) This could only be Rome in John’s day.
 Therefore this is identifiable with that religious apostasy which associated with the city of Rome, has spread throughout the earth, and yet is characterized by a desire for earthly power gained by the use of false religious authority.
 You can understand therefore why many bible students have identified this with the Roman Catholic church and there is a sense in which this is certainly accurate, because this is exactly what Rome has been in much of its history.
 But it is certainly not restricted to the Roman Catholic church.
 Babylonianism is as rife in Protestantism as it is in Catholicism.
-Wherever you find a church, a local church or a denomination or a group of denominations, that are seeking to exercise earthly authority and political power to change governments and influence legislatures and so on by the use of religious authority, you find Babylonianism.
-This is therefore a mark of the false church and the doom of this church is given to us later on in this letter, in the fifteenth verse of Revelation 17 John says:
+Wherever you find a church, a local church or a denomination or a group of denominations, that is seeking to exercise earthly authority and political power to change governments and influence legislatures and so on by the use of religious authority, you find Babylonianism.
+This is therefore a mark of the false church and the doom of this church is given to us later on in this letter.
+In the fifteenth verse of Revelation 17 John says:

 He said to me, ‘The waters that you saw, where the harlot is seated, are peoples and multitudes and nations and tongues.
 And the ten horns that you saw, they and the beast will hate the harlot.
 They will make her desolate and naked and devour her flesh and burn her up with fire.’”
 (Rev. 17:15-16 RSV)